ChristianBrandenburg/openssl_documentation/README.md

 Common extensions: `.key`

 **PKCS#7**
-Know as Cryptographic Message Syntax (CMS).
+Known as Cryptographic Message Syntax (CMS).
 Certificate container which can hold certificate files in DER or PEM encoding.
 Can be recognized by having "PKCS7" in the header/footer.
 This format is usually used to transfer certificates and the corresponding intermediate in one file.
 Does not include private keys.
-Also used for certificate revocations lists (CRL's)
+Also used for certificate revocations lists (CRL's) and digital signatures.

 Common extensions: `.p7b`